a1k0n/tt08-nyan/docs/info.md

 Sound is generated from a MIDI file, split into melody and bass parts.
-Melody and bass are each square waves mixed with a simple exponential decay envelope, which is then fed to a 7-bit sigma-delta stage.
+Melody and bass are each square waves mixed with a simple exponential decay envelope, which is then fed to a low-pass filter and then a sigma-delta DAC.

-Unfortunately I had to prune the backround starfield to fit within 1 tile.
+This was designed to fit into 1 tile, and it *almost* did -- the cells take up about 93% of 1 tile, but detailed routing doesn't finish.
+With the deadline approaching I was forced to grow it to 1x2, so I threw in a little easter egg.

 ## How to test